 “The two regular coastal raptors, the White-bellied Sea-Eagle (Haliaeetus leucogaster) and the Brahminy Kite (Haliastur indus) are both resident on the isle.
 They roost and nest on the tall coastal trees found on the higher parts of the isle and can regularly be found soaring above or fishing offshore.

-“The resort disposes of its wet waste (mainly food waste) by taking it slightly offshore and depositing it in the sea.
+“The resort disposes of its wet waste (mainly food waste) by first accumulating it in freddys skip bins and then taking it slightly offshore and depositing it in the sea.
 This is a normal practice of resorts around the region and is perfectly fine as the food waste is completely biodegradable.
 This food waste initially floats and attracts the coastal raptors to scavenge.